bhoomit11/AllMediaFilePicker/README.md

 3.fileUploadModel: Configuration model defines all configuration of a view
 ```
-a.
-Title: Title of a view, as like title "Attachment" in screen shot above
+1. Title: Title of a view, as like title "Attachment" in screen shot above
+2. allowMultipleImages: pass true if you want to pick multiple images from gallery (Crop not allowed in this case)
-b. minFilesCount: number of file you required minimum in your view
+3. minFilesCount: number of file you required minimum in your view
-c. maxFilesCount: number of file you required maximum in your view, after maximu number of upload it won't allow you more
+4. maxFilesCount: number of file you required maximum in your view, after maximu number of upload it won't allow you more
-d. requiresCrop: give true if you want crop feature after image pick (Default false)
+5. requiresCrop: give true if you want crop feature after image pick (Default false)
-e. requiresVideoCompress: give true if you required video compress on video upload(Default false)
+6. requiresVideoCompress: give true if you required video compress on video upload(Default false)
-f. mediaType: this here is the main configuration, here in example `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_VIDEO` defines that you requre Image and Video both in this picker view,
+7. mediaType: this here is the main configuration, here in example `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_VIDEO` defines that you requre Image and Video both in this picker view,
 if only image picker needed pass `MediaPicker.MEDIA_TYPE_IMAGE`, if file and Image pass `MediaPicker.MEDIA_TYPE_IMAGE or MediaPicker.MEDIA_TYPE_OTHER` and so on.
-g. action: if you need only Camera pick then provide only `MediaPicker.ACTION_TYPE_CAMERA` here in example both camera and gallery needed so I pass both, In case of File pick pass `ACTION_TYPE_FILE`
+8. action: if you need only Camera pick then provide only `MediaPicker.ACTION_TYPE_CAMERA` here in example both camera and gallery needed so I pass both, In case of File pick pass `ACTION_TYPE_FILE`
 ```

 #### Last step but not least: